-The Government of Ontario acknowledges that children are individuals with
+The Government of Ontario acknowledges that children are individuals with rights to be respected and voices to be heard.

 The Government of Ontario is committed to the following principles:

 Services provided to children and families should be child-centred.

 Children and families have better outcomes when services build on their strengths.
 Prevention services, early intervention services and community support services build on a family's strengths and are invaluable in reducing the need for more disruptive services and interventions.